crazyrabbitLTC/mcp-vibecoder/README.md

-# My MCP vibecoding server MCP Server
+# Vibe-Coder MCP Server

-A custom MCP for vibecoding

-This is a TypeScript-based MCP server that implements a simple notes system.
-It demonstrates core MCP concepts by providing:

-- Resources representing text notes with URIs and metadata
-- Tools for creating new notes
-- Prompts for generating summaries of notes
+A Model Context Protocol server that implements a structured development workflow for LLM-based coding.

+## Overview

+This MCP server helps LLMs build features in an organized, clean, and safe manner by providing:

+- A structured feature clarification process with guided questions
+- PRD and implementation plan generation
+- Phased development with task tracking
+- Progress tracking and status reporting

 ## Features

 ### Resources
+- Feature details, PRDs, and implementation plans
+- Progress reports and status tracking
-- List and access notes via `note://` URIs
+- Phase and task details
-- Each note has a title, content and metadata
-- Plain text mime type for simple content access

 ### Tools
+- `start_feature_clarification` - Begin the feature clarification process
+- `provide_clarification` - Answer clarification questions about a feature
+- `generate_prd` - Generate a Product Requirements Document
+- `generate_implementation_plan` - Create a detailed implementation plan
-- `create_note` - Create new text notes
+- `create_phase` - Create a development phase for a feature
-  - Takes title and content as required parameters
-  - Stores note in server state
+- `add_task` - Add tasks to a development phase
+- `update_phase_status` - Update the status of a phase
+- `update_task_status` - Update the completion status of a task
+- `get_next_phase_action` - Get guidance on what to do next

 ### Prompts
-- `summarize_notes` - Generate a summary of all stored notes
-  - Includes all note contents as embedded resources
-  - Returns structured prompt for LLM summarization
+- `feature-planning` - A prompt template for planning feature development

 ## Development